armada-alliance/parrotage/README.md

 ## How to add your data

 - If you are uploading or adding a pdf, txt, or markdown document, please add it to the `docs` folder.
 Other wise add your source url to the source table [here](/sources_table/sources.md) and fill out the relevant information.

+***If you have questions or ideas to improve the repo then please open an issue or visit us in our Telegram or Discord channels.***